john-itcsolutions/cheirrs/README.md

 Our dApp for general internetworked supply and trading business situations looks like this (The General):

+The source code (such as it is), is at https://github.com/john-itcsolutions/a-general

 <img src="./Screenshot from 2022-05-31 21-39-09.png">